I'm an

 Themes of my work have included:

-I have written about tech policy for
+I have written about tech policy for The New York Times and The Information.

 Work

-Hustle.
+In 2014, I co-founded my startup Hustle.
 Hustle empowers organizations to humanize communication through text and video messaging.

 Hustle has delivered more than 1 billion messages for our clients, many of which are progressive advocacy organizations.
 We went from zero to $10m in annual revenue in 4 years.

-I served as CEO from 2014 to 2019, and currently serve as Chief Evangelist.
+I served as CEO from 2014 to 2019, and served as Chief Evangelist until 2023.

 Acquired by Social Capital in 2020.